morsyxbt/Boundless-Prover-Guide/README.md

 ---

-## First under how provers work - to know what you are doing : don't skip any line
+## First understand how provers work - to know what you are doing : don't skip any line

 - Requester posts ZKP request on Boundless (say 10M cycle proof in $5-$10 and 30 min is deadline)
 - All provers (say Prover 1-5) see request simultaneously